jelkotron/ragdoll_kitten/README.md

 + <b>Toggle Animation:</b> In the <i>Animated</i> Panel, you can toggle, keyframe and blend the influence of animation and simulation.

 + <b>Wiggle:</b>
 Using wiggles allows you to simulate on top of an animation.
 Wiggles are a set of objects tied to the armature's animated bones.
-Wiggle constraints define, How much the Ragdoll's simulated bones may deviated from the animated bones.
+Wiggle constraints define how much the Ragdoll's simulated bones may deviate from the animated bones' transforms.
 Use low values to add weight and character to your otherwise generic motion capture data.
 Or use higher values to achieve sillyness.
 + <b>Hooks:</b>
 Hooks allow you to pin a bone's physical representation to another object, which is represented by an additional bone.
 Hooking multiple bones to one object is possible, even though it is an experimental feature.
 Hooks can be added in Pose Mode.
 Select the bone you wish to took and click <i>Add Hook</i>.
 Hook objects expose the properties of the rigid body constraint that is assigned to them and can be set up individually.
 + <b>Naming:</b> As a Ragdoll consists of many objects, names become relevant.
 In the Naming Panel you can change the suffixes of your Ragdoll objects.
 <i>Replace</i> lets the user change the names of a Ragdoll Armature's bones and all related objects.
 Fields are <i>source, target, suffix-if-source</i>.
 The suffix allows to modify naming conventions for left/right.
 For example, with source="Left", target="" and suffix=".L" a bone named "LeftHand" will be renamed to "Hand.L", which is conformal with Blender's naming convention for bones.

++ <b>Precision and Cache:</b> Depending on the complexity of your setup, you might want to allow for a more sophisticated simulation by calculating more Simulation Substeps and / or Constraint Solver Iterations.
+The settings of your scene's Rigid Body World can be found in the <i>Scene Properties Tab</i> inside the Rigid Body World Panel.
+Here you can also set the frame range of your simulation.
+Occasionally, simulations don't seem to update and it can help to delete the cache by using <i>Delete All Bakes</i>.

 ## Ragdoll Objects